 Protecting Your Property From Harsh Weather

-When harsh weather impacts a property, the damages can be catastrophic.
-Without erosion protection, many property owners are in danger of taking a loss on their estate’s value.
-With sandbags you never have to worry about any of that.
+When harsh weather or flooding impacts a property, the damages can be catastrophic.
+Without erosion and flood protection, many property owners are in danger of taking a loss on their estate’s value.
+With polypropylene sandbags, you never have to worry about water damage.
 We are a sandbag supply company that proudly offers services throughout the US.
-Whether you need sandbags, or bulk bags you can count on us to take care of your needs.
-We have a wide range of stock sand bags in many shapes and sizes.
+Whether you need bulk polypropylene sandbags, or bulk bags, you can count on us to take care of your needs.
+We have a wide range of stock sandbags in many shapes and sizes.
 Our sand bags are manufactured from 100% natural Jute fiber.

 Posted by tri-cor on Mon, Aug 21st, 2017 at 2:36 pm

 Most commonly known as “Bulk Bags” – We refer to our superior product as “UltraSack”

 Maximize your business’ profitability, safety, and sustainability with our quality products!

 FIBC’s (flexible intermediate bulk container) are highly cost effective and we have bulk bags for sale!